gao-lab/SLAT/docs/install.md

 ```

 ## Docker
-Dockerfile of `scSLAT` is available at [`env/Dockerfile`](https://github.com/gao-lab/SLAT/blob/main/env/Dockerfile).
-You can also pull the docker image from [here](https://hub.docker.com/repository/docker/huhansan666666/slat) by :
+You can pull the docker image from [here](https://hub.docker.com/repository/docker/huhansan666666/slat) or build it from [`Dockerfile`](https://github.com/gao-lab/SLAT/blob/main/Dockerfile):
 ```
-docker pull huhansan666666/slat:0.2.1
+docker pull huhansan666666/slat:latest
 ```

-## Install from Conda (Ongoing)
-We plan to provide a conda package of `scSLAT` in the future.